How to play https://youtu.be/z16ek8UKaEs

-Players also have the opportunity at the beginning of each hand to gain bonuses by either declaring their bid publicly, or revealing their entire hand and bid.
+Players also have the opportunity at the beginning of each hand to gain bonuses by either declaring their bid publicly (30 points), or revealing their entire hand and bid (60 points).
 Only one bonus can be taken per hand, and the bonus is only granted if that player makes their bid.
 If the player misses their bid, the other two players get the bonus instead.

 The highest score that can be made in one deal is 99.
 This occurs when one player wins 9 tricks (9 points), is the only player to succeed (add 30), and played with their cards revealed (add 60).

 - If in doubt, bid 3 (the average number of tricks taken in a 3-player game)

 - Diamonds and spades (vs. hearts and clubs) are more likely to be used for bidding.
 Therefore, hearts and clubs are more likely in play, and their Aces and Kings (especially in clubs) more likely to win tricks.
 Diamonds are especially unreliable trick winners.

 - High cards and low cards are more valuable (as trick winners and losers, respectively) than mid-range cards; 9s, 10s, and Jacks tend to make better bid cards.